|

 in 1887 - 1890 for Tifereth Israel or

-United Jewish Cemeteries, assumed that Mayfield
+United Jewish Cemeteries, stated that Mayfield

 Cemetery had bought the